quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint MUST use fresh random data in every PATH_CHALLENGE frame so that it can associate the peer's response with the causative PATH_CHALLENGE.
-Using fresh values allows the endpoint to measure the path's roundtrip time more accurately.
+Using fresh values allows the endpoint to measure the time taken to respond to a challenge.

 If the PATH_CHALLENGE frame is determined to be lost, a new PATH_CHALLENGE frame SHOULD be generated.
 This PATH_CHALLENGE frame MUST include new data that is